 That's the vision behind Seed Bible, built by AO Lab, a 501(c)(3) nonprofit founded by Craig Bradley in Grand Rapids, Michigan.
 Seed Bible is a web-based platform that turns Scripture into a shared, real-time experience.
 No app download required — just click a link and you're in, exploring the Word side by side with your small group, family, or church, even across languages and translations.^1

 At its heart, Seed Bible is built on a conviction straight from Matthew 10:8: "Freely you have received; freely give."
-Everything AO Lab makes is 100% free — no paywalls, no ads, no data harvesting, no strings attached.^2 They also maintain the Free Use Bible API, serving over 1,000 translations in JSON format with zero usage limits or API keys required, now averaging over 7 million hits per month — including over 1.1 million hits in a single day in April 2026 alone.^3
+Everything AO Lab makes is 100% free — no paywalls, no ads, no data harvesting, no strings attached.^2 They also maintain the Free Use Bible API, a public, key-free JSON API that now serves 1,256 translations across 1,004 languages with zero usage limits, averaging over 7 million hits per month.^3

 The platform is designed to live where people already gather — WhatsApp, Telegram, Discord, and beyond.
-One click opens a living space in the Word where groups can read, reflect, and respond together in real time.^1 The platform also includes immersive 3D Bible reading with ambient sound design, interactive games like Bible Streak, a Chiasm explorer that reveals the literary structures of Scripture, Bible geography experiences, curated Scripture "playlists" you can share via a single link, and full-text Bible search.^4
+One click opens a living space in the Word where groups can read, reflect, and respond together in real time.^1 Following a major 2026 refactor, shared sessions are now dramatically faster and smoother, with a polished mobile UI, full-text Bible search, immersive 3D reading with ambient sound, interactive games like Bible Streak, a Chiasm explorer that reveals the literary structures of Scripture, Bible geography experiences, and curated Scripture "playlists" you can share via a single link.^4

-AO Lab partners with organizations like Ligonier Ministries, Every Tribe Every Nation (ETEN), Apologist.ai, Viz.Bible, Tapos, and Shiloh to push the boundaries of what Scripture engagement can look like.^1 They're also tackling a real barrier in Bible translation — helping translators distribute their work freely using the Seed Bible framework, so a missionary with an Arabic translation in a Word document can share it as a fully navigable digital Bible.^4
+AO Lab partners with organizations like Ligonier Ministries, Every Tribe Every Nation (ETEN), the Apologist Project, Viz.Bible, Tapos, Shiloh, and Terumba to push the boundaries of what Scripture engagement can look like — including a growing ecosystem where AI chat conversations, missionary handoffs, and shared Bible sessions all flow together without losing context.^1 The team also tackles a real barrier in Bible translation: helping translators distribute their work freely using the Seed Bible framework, so a missionary with an Arabic translation in a Word document can share it as a fully navigable digital Bible.^4

 "For where two or three gather together in My name, there am I with them." — Matthew 18:20